 To build a fully accessible hotel using a unique modular construction system, while meeting all the latest building regulations, particularly structural integrity, and fire safety.
 The hotel site was surrounded by existing accommodation on three sides and had to be constructed with minimal disruption to the resort and its guests.

 How local authority building control helped

-The delivery of the project required close cooperation between client, contractor, architect and Arun District Council Building Control to manage the project and deal with any issues around the modular construction.
-A key aspect of the design was ensuring the building could be accessed and used by all so ramped access provides routes from the High Street to the entrance and lifts and extra wide corridors give access to all floors.
+The delivery of the project required close cooperation between the client, contractor, architect, and Arun District Council Building Control to manage the project and deal with any issues around the modular construction.
+A key aspect of the design was ensuring the building could be accessed and used by all so ramped access provides routes from the High Street to the entrance and lifts and extra-wide corridors give access to all floors.

 But this lightweight modular structure pushed the boundaries of construction and needed the input of Arun District Council's building control team to help make sure the innovative approach met the latest building regulations – particularly regarding the strength of the modular construction as this was the first time the approach had been used in a non-standard way.
 Previous projects had only used modules in rectangular student accommodation blocks.

-The building’s iconic design is now a highlight of the Bognor Regis skyline, a key part of the town’s recent regeneration and has given Butlin’s a new hotel that offers their customers a 21st century holiday experience.
-Its innovative modular construction sets new standards for lower cost, highly sustainable and flexible commercial buildings.
+The building’s iconic design is now a highlight of the Bognor Regis skyline, a key part of the town’s recent regeneration, and has given Butlin’s a new hotel that offers its customers a 21st-century holiday experience.
+Its innovative modular construction sets new standards for lower cost, highly sustainable, and flexible commercial buildings.